Most of you, my friends, already know I’d rather make a special prezzy for someone than buy something.

 Something I love to do is repurpose something old and vintage into something new and useful.
 I’d much rather do that than buy something new.

 Here is one of my favourite things to make; an old fashioned sewing basket.
 I’ll show you how I do it.
+The baskets are made not only to serve as antiquity and emanate a reminiscence of village fairs and Derbies, but also are perfect for collecting offerings, typically from places of worship.

 My inspiration for this project is my grandmother’s old sewing basket.
 It’s seen better days…lol…but I love it.